 Implementation and outcomes

-The structure exemplifies RFM's strategy of acquiring underutilised farms, executing targeted developments—like water storage and irrigation cropping area expansion—and partnering with high quality investors.
+The structure illustrates RFM's implementation of RFF's strategy: acquiring underutilised farms, executing targeted developments like water storage and irrigation cropping area expansion, and partnering with high-quality investors.

 For wholesale investors, participation in lease and co-investment arrangements offers alignment, exposure to developed assets, and partnership with experienced RFM management.